open/close all folders

 - Creepy Monotone: Though it's more deadpan than creepy.

-- Good Thing You Can Be Rebuilt: Due to being a robot, he can get blown to pieces without any lasting harm.
+- Good Thing You Can Be Rebuilt: Due to being a robot, he can get blown to pieces without any lasting harm, such as when the Faceless Hunter blows him to pieces.

 - Hollywood Tone-Deaf: As seen when he sings part of "Jingle Bells" in his monotone voice.